PoseGravity: Pose Estimation from Points and Lines with Axis Prior: Relevant Work

-In this work, we attempt to further the state of the art by presenting a novel solution to the pose estimation with axis prior problem that has the following features: \begin{itemize} \item Accommodates combinations of point and line features in both minimal and overconstrained configurations \item Can be solved in closed form by finding the first root of a simplified cubic polynomial and the roots of two quadratic polynomials \item Represents solution domain without singularity \item Identifies and handles special cases with streamlined approaches, returning multiple valid solutions \item Runs efficiently in O($n$) time \end{itemize} In this paper, we will present the mathematical and empirical framework which justify these contributions.
+We introduce a novel solution to the pose estimation problem with axis prior.
+Our method accommodates both point and line features in minimal and overconstrained configurations, recovers all finite global solutions, and operates efficiently in $O(n)$ time.
+The following sections present the mathematical formulation and empirical validation supporting these contributions.
+Reference code available at \url{https://www.github.com/akschion/PoseGravity}.